 The Omega J8006 is heavier and sturdier than the Breville BJS600XL.

 As masticating ‘slow’ juicers, both the Omega J8006 and Breville BJS600XL are designed to operate at a low speed of 80 RPM (Revolutions per Minute).
 This low speed ensures efficient extraction of juices from fruits and vegetables and eliminates frothiness during juicing.
-This way, juices can stay in the refrigerator for a longer period of time.
+This way, juices can stay in the refrigerator for a more extended period of time.

 The Breville BJS600XL is fitted with a powerful motor of 240 watts.
 The Omega J8006 has a 2 HP condenser motor with a lower power rating of 150 watts.

 Despite having a more powerful motor, the Breville BJS600XL is actually quieter than its less powerful counterpart.
 This can be attributed to the ultra-quiet design of the Breville motor, making it one of the quietest juicers in the market.

 A large percentage of users has praised both juicers for their unfailing ability always to produce nutrient-rich juice from most fruits and vegetables.
 In addition, the juices are neither frothy nor foamy, last longer in the refrigerator, and have the desired consistency.